UTNuclearRoboticsPublic/project-crunch/README.md

 #### Set up environment

-    Download and install venv, FBS,  and other required packages Set up venv, then install the other stuff.
+   Download and install venv, FBS,  and other required packages Set up venv [->Link to venv section below]
+   Then install fbs [-> Link to fbs installation page]

 #### Download Latest Version (source)
     In a terminal, Navigate to the directory where the project-crunch folder will reside and enter.